 - ★ TR 55 Version 2 used for computing time of concentration and weighted curve numbers.
-Available free from NRCS office in Gainesville (904-338-9555, ask for Gene Daugherty or Jesse Wilson) - ★ PONDS Version 2.26 or Version 3 - ★ May need USGS MODFLOW for more complicated situations.
+Available free from NRCS office in Gainesville (904-338-9555, ask for Gene Daugherty or Jesse Wilson) - PONDS Version 2.26 or Version 3 (or equivalent software) - ★ May need USGS MODFLOW for more complicated situations.
 Will explain why later.
-However, this should only be used by experienced modelers. - ★ May need adICPR to interface with PONDS if dealing with system of interconnected ponds.
+However, this should only be used by experienced modelers. - ★ May need adICPR or CHAN or equivalent to interface with PONDS if dealing with system of interconnected ponds.

-WATER QUALITY RECOVERY ANALYSIS
+WATER QUALITY RECOVERY ANALYSES